arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/19.getting-started-with-modbus-tcp/content.md

 - 12 VDC / 1 A DIN rail power supply (x1)
 - [USB-C® cable](https://store.arduino.cc/products/usb-cable2in1-type-c) (x1)
 - Ethernet cable with RJ45 connectors - Cat5e, Cat6, Cat6e (x1)
-- Power cables for supply and load: Wires with a cross-sectional area ranging from 13.3 mm² to 21.2 mm², corresponding to AWG sizes 6 to 4
+- For the power supply and load: Use wires with cross-sectional areas between 13.3 mm² and 21.2 mm² (AWG sizes 6 to 4)

 ### Software Requirements

 - [Arduino IDE 2.0+](https://www.arduino.cc/en/software) or [Arduino Web Editor](https://create.arduino.cc/editor)
-- If you choose an offline Arduino IDE, you must install the following libraries via the Library Manager: [**ArduinoRS485**](https://github.com/arduino-libraries/ArduinoRS485) and [**ArduinoModbus**](https://github.com/arduino-libraries/ArduinoModbus).
+- If you choose an offline Arduino IDE, you must install the following libraries via the IDE's Library Manager: [**ArduinoRS485**](https://github.com/arduino-libraries/ArduinoRS485) and [**ArduinoModbus**](https://github.com/arduino-libraries/ArduinoModbus).
 - [Modbus TCP example code](assets/Opta_Modbus_TCP_Example.zip)

 ## Modbus Protocol

 Modbus is a widely used, open, and royalty-free serial communication protocol based on a client/server architecture.
-It is commonly known in industrial electronic devices, such as Building Management Systems (BMS) and Industrial Automation Systems (IAS).
+It is commonly used in industrial electronic devices, such as Building Management Systems (BMS) and Industrial Automation Systems (IAS).
+BMS include HVAC control systems, lighting control systems, and fire alarm systems; IAS examples include manufacturing process control, robotic automation, and assembly line management.

 Developed by Modicon (now Schneider Electric) in 1979, Modbus has become a standard communication protocol for industrial electronic devices, particularly those using programmable logic controllers (PLCs).

 The Modbus protocol is frequently used to connect supervisory devices with Remote Terminal Units (RTUs) in Supervisory Control and Data Acquisition (SCADA) systems.
-Modbus ensures reliable communication between electronic devices through simple 16-bit messages with a Cyclic Redundant Checksum (CRC) for error-checking.
+Modbus ensures reliable communication between electronic devices through simple 16-bit messages, including a Cyclic Redundancy Check (CRC) for error-checking.

-For more information on the Modbus protocol, check out the [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying with Opta™.
+For more information on the Modbus protocol, check out this [Modbus article](https://docs.arduino.cc/learn/communication/modbus).

 ## Modbus TCP

 The Modbus protocol is a messaging service that uses Client/Server or Controller/Peripheral communications.
-It keeps its data handling separate from its transmission method as an *application protocol*.
+As an *application protocol*, it keeps its data handling separate from its transmission method.

 **Modbus over TCP/IP**, commonly known as **Modbus TCP**, is a variant of the Modbus RTU protocol.
 It uses the TCP/IP interface over Ethernet for data transfer between compatible devices.
 Here are some key points about Modbus TCP: